Apple's iPhones hit a wall. Now we know how bad it is

 In a letter Apple shared with investors on Jan.
 2, CEO Tim Cook pointed to an economic slowdown in China, along with "rising trade tensions with the United States."
 He also said the company struggled to make enough products to sell to customers, and when it did, a stronger US dollar effectively rose prices overseas.

-Apple on Tuesday said it counted $84.3 billion in revenue, more than 4 percent from a year earlier.
+Apple on Tuesday said it counted $84.3 billion in revenue, down more than 4 percent from a year earlier.
 It wasn't much of a surprise considering the company issued a rare warning on Jan.
-2 that it would miss its own sales forecasts as much as $10 billion.
+2 that it'd miss its own sales forecasts by as much as $10 billion.

 Sour Apples